pagkly/Zed/Investopedia3/Covariance.md

 ## Covariance Applications

-Covariances have significant applications in finance and [modern portfolio theory](https://www.investopedia.com/terms/m/modernportfoliotheory.asp).
-For example, in the capital asset pricing model ([CAPM](https://www.investopedia.com/terms/c/capm.asp)), which is used to calculate the expected return of an asset, the covariance between a security and the market is used in the formula for one of the model's key variables, [beta](https://www.investopedia.com/terms/b/beta.asp).
+Covariances have significant applications in finance and [[modern portfolio theory]](https://www.investopedia.com/terms/m/modernportfoliotheory.asp).
+For example, in the capital asset pricing model ([CAPM](https://www.investopedia.com/terms/c/capm.asp)), which is used to calculate the expected return of an asset, the covariance between a security and the market is used in the formula for one of the model's key variables, [[beta]](https://www.investopedia.com/terms/b/beta.asp).
 In the CAPM, beta measures the volatility, or systematic risk, of a security in comparison to the market as a whole; it's a practical measure that draws from the covariance to gauge an investor's risk exposure specific to one security.

-Meanwhile, [portfolio theory uses covariances](https://www.investopedia.com/ask/answers/041315/how-covariance-used-portfolio-theory.asp) to statistically reduce the overall risk of a portfolio by protecting against volatility through covariance-informed diversification.
+Meanwhile, [[portfolio theory uses covariances]](https://www.investopedia.com/ask/answers/041315/how-covariance-used-portfolio-theory.asp) to statistically reduce the overall risk of a portfolio by protecting against volatility through covariance-informed diversification.

-Possessing [financial assets](https://www.investopedia.com/terms/f/financialasset.asp) with returns that have similar covariances does not provide very much diversification; therefore, a diversified portfolio would likely contain a mix of financial assets that have varying covariances.
+Possessing [[financial assets]](https://www.investopedia.com/terms/f/financialasset.asp) with returns that have similar covariances does not provide very much diversification; therefore, a diversified portfolio would likely contain a mix of financial assets that have varying covariances.

 ## Example of Covariance Calculation